 Owned by Elisabetta Gnudi Angelini since 2003, Altesino has been one of Montalcino’s leaders since the zone exploded into international prominence in the 1970s.
 The wine style is traditional, with all large, Slavonian oak,...
 Read More

-One of the most deliciously impressive Mendoza Malbecs we’ve tried in a long while, from lovely ripe fruit grown at 4,000 feet and aged 12 months in 50% new French oak.
-It’s a big wine, but with outstanding elegance...
+This is one of the most deliciously impressive Mendoza Malbecs we’ve tried in a long while, from lovely ripe fruit grown at 4,000 feet and aged 12 months in 50% new French oak.
+It’s a big wine, but with outstanding...
 Read More

 From the only producer with 100% of their vines in the Grand Cru of Montosoli and one of the original 13 Brunello estates, a wine tempting now and drinking through 2040.
 As Wine Advocate says, Baricci's wines are some of the...
 Read More